 About the FdA Social Care (Mental Health) programme

-The FdA Social Care Mental Health Programme provides opportunity for students wanting to pursue a career or knowledge within the Mental Health sector.
-The current pandemic has had a detrimental impact upon society and as consequence, ill mental health/ poor mental health status has significantly increased.
-In North East Lincolnshire there has been an increase in accessing Mental health services and referrals.
-The FdA Social Care Mental Health programme aims to equip students with knowledge surrounding contemporary Mental Health Illnesses, interventions and Care delivery.
-It will provide opportunities for applicants to upskill within sector during the Work based learning element, and develop key skills and knowledge that are essential for competent practice within the Mental health sector.
+The FdA Social Care Mental Health Programme provides opportunity for students wanting to pursue a career or knowledge within the mental health sector.
+The current pandemic has had a detrimental impact upon society and as a consequence, ill mental health/poor mental health status has significantly increased.
+In North East Lincolnshire there has been an increase in accessing mental health services and referrals.
+The FdA Social Care Mental Health programme aims to equip students with knowledge surrounding contemporary mental health illnesses, interventions and care delivery.
+It will provide opportunities for applicants to upskill within sector during the work-based learning element, and develop key skills and knowledge that are essential for competent practice within the mental health sector.

 Applicants will require 80 UCAS points in a related subject, or 60 Access-to-HE Credits (of which a minimum of 45 must be at Level 3).
 Applicants are required to hold English and Maths GCSE (or equivalent) at Grade C/4.

 Non-standard entry is intended to support students who may not meet the standard academic entry requirements of a HE programme, normally level 3 qualifications which attract UCAS points (for instance A-levels or BTEC level 3 courses).
 An applicant must be able to demonstrate recent work/experience in the relevant sector which would give them skills and knowledge comparable to applicants with Level 3 qualifications.

 All such non-standard applicants will be interviewed, set an appropriate piece of work and a judgement made considering their academic potential and relevant work/experience.
 All applicants must provide evidence of GCSE Maths or English at Grade C/4 or equivalent.

 What you will learn